Mikhail Kheraskov: Moscow University

 Having served as an officer for about four years, Mikhail Kheraskov entered state service in 1755, and was enrolled in the Collegium of Commerce.
 However, in early 1756 he transferred to the recently founded Moscow University, where he was appointed collegiate assessor.
 In some way or another, he would remain affiliated with the university for the rest of his life.

 As collegiate assessor, Kheraskov was tasked with the supervision (and surveillance) of university students.
 In 1756, Kheraskov took on additional responsibilities as head of the university library and director of the university theater.
 On 24 February 1757, he was admitted to the University Conference (analogous to the modern academic council), and became a trustee of the university printing house.
 In order to increase the number of publications, Kheraskov contacted the academician Gerhard Friedrich Müller, who in 1754 founded the periodical Monthly Essays, the first monthly popular science and literary journal in Russia.
 Kheraskov became a regular contributor to Monthly Essays, and he and Miller exchanged publications and frequently corresponded.
 As a form of encouragement, the curator and founder of Moscow University, Ivan Shuvalov, appointed Kheraskov to supervise the Moscow Synodal Printing Office.

-Kheraskov's activities were extremely diverse: in 1759 he became a supervisor of the a mineralogical cabinet, and in 1761 he was made head director over Russian actors in Moscow.
+Kheraskov's activities were extremely diverse: in 1759 he became a supervisor of the mineralogical cabinet, and in 1761 he was made head director over Russian actors in Moscow.
 He was also responsible for contracting Italian singers.
 Kheraskov not only directed, but also played a role in the successful debut of his tragedy, The Venetian Nun, reviews of which appeared even in German journals.
 In 1761 he was awarded the rank of Court Councillor.
 In June 1761 he served as acting director of the university because of a leave of absence by the appointed director, Ivan Ivanovich Melissino.
 Later that year, Kheraskov staged a heroic comedy in verse entitled The Infidel, in which he showcased his religious zeal.
 This production was the last for the university theater.

 Kheraskov also organized and managed a number of publications that were published by the university printing house.
 This included Useful Entertainment (1760-1762), Free Time (1763), Harmless Exercises (1763), and Good Intentions (1764).
 Kheraskov's circle included a number of young writers (the majority poets) whose writings were featured in these and other university publications.
 Among them was Ippolit Fyodorovich Bogdanovich, whom Kheraskov enrolled in the university gymnasium invited to lodge with him.
 In 1762 he published Collection of the Best Works for the Dissemination of Knowledge and to the Work of Pleasure, or a Mixed Library of Various Physical, Economic, and Even Manufactured and Commercial Things.
 Professor Johann Gotfried Reichel edited Collection, whose material consisted of translations made by students, including those by the future Russian playwright Denis Ivanovich Fonvizin.

 In 1760 Kheraskov married Elizabeth Vasilevna Nerovnaya, who also wrote poetry; their home became a recognized center for literature in Moscow.